Select Page

 The construction of the Berlin Wall was driven by political and ideological factors:

-• Political Stability: The Wall aimed to stabilize the economy and prevent East Germany from losing skilled workers to the West.
+• Political Stability: The Wall was planned to stabilize economy and stop the brain drain in East Germany citizens to West side.

 3. Physical Structure